ILIAS-eLearning/ILIAS/docs/development/security.md

 The ILIAS Security Group is reporting vulnerabilities and incidents to the single reporting platform of ENISA.

-The ILIAS Release Manager is responsible for packing and publishing security bugfix releases in accordance with the Security Group.
+The ILIAS Release Manager is responsible for packaging and publishing security bugfix releases in coordination with the Security Group.
 Once a security release has been published, the release manager sends a related notification to the admin mailing list.

 [//]: # (END responsibilities)